-Your Canary's fileshare service doesn't use any user accounts and instead is able to accept any set of credentials to catch attackers looking for data in your network.
+Your Canary's file share service doesn't rely on user accounts — it accepts any credentials to catch attackers searching for data in your network.

-Under the hood, this works by mapping any authentication attempts to a "guest" session.
+Under the hood, this works by mapping all authentication attempts to a "guest" session.

-You may have run into trouble when trying to connect to your Canary's share, and wondering why is that?
+You may have run into issues when trying to connect to your Canary's share and wondered why that happens.

 Recent versions of Windows prevent end users from mounting remote file shares using a "guest" session and instead requires a valid account to be authenticated against.

-While this policy doesn't affect attacker tooling and linux clients from connecting, it does prevent your Windows users from being able to access the share.
+While this policy doesn't affect attacker tools or Linux clients, it does prevent Windows users from accessing the share directly.

 How can I tell if this affects me?